- Hits: 7820

-There are many bursary schemes providing support for Sail Training voyages, ensuring that this valuable experience is available to everyone.
+There are several bursary schemes providing support for Sail Training voyages, ensuring that this valuable experience is available to everyone.
 All UK Sail Training operators are 'not-for-profit' organisations and most operate their own bursary scheme.
 These schemes will vary and details and up-to-date information should be obtained by contacting the organisation you are interested in.
-A full list of member organisations is available on the website or in pdf version along with the Members Map showing where organisations are based.
+See the links on the right for the full list of Member organisations.

 He died when he was 51 in 1982.
 His friends and colleagues missed his friendship, enthusiasm and leadership.
 He was generous to everyone with his time and effort and did so much.
 James's friends, family and colleagues started the fund in 1984 and gave generously to support young people and remember James Myatt's contributions to Sail Training.

 This charity, set up by members of the Royal Thames Yacht Club, provides funding for young people from disadvantaged backgrounds who would not otherwise be able to afford the valuable experience of going to sea as part of a working crew.
 For further information visit www.rtyccharity.org